 Attending an annual class retreat supports each student’s relationship with God and one another.
 On retreat students have the opportunity to encounter the love of God through prayer, faith sharing, relationship building, and fun activities.

-The Eleventh Grade Class Retreat reflects the need for young women and young men to develop a sense of identity within the context of their Catholic faith (or other faith tradition).
-Asking the deeper questions, “Who Am I?” and “What Does It Mean to Be a Young Woman or Young Man of Faith?” students participate in a same gender setting which is primarily facilitated by Cretin-Derham Hall faculty and staff mentors.
+The Junior Class Retreat reflects the need for young women and young men to develop a sense of identity within the context of their Catholic faith (or other faith tradition).
+Asking the deeper questions, “Who Am I?” and “What Does It Mean to Be a Young Woman or Young Man of Faith?” students participate in a same-gender setting which is primarily facilitated by Cretin-Derham Hall faculty and staff mentors.

 Senior Class Retreats